 You would need the Growth plan.
 The free plan wouldn’t let you segment and wouldn’t let you have more than one integration.

-(Compare with Savio: For the same features in Savio and three seats, you could fit on the SMB plan for $49/month or $588 per year.
-Savio would save you over $4,000 each year.)
+(Compare with Savio: For the same features in Savio, you’d need the professional plan.
+For three seats, you’d pay $157/month or $1,884 per year.
+Savio would save you over $2,400 each year.)